Terence Knapp

 Terence Richard Knapp (14 February 1932 – 12 August 2019) was an English actor, director, educator, and author.
-He was an Emeritus Professor of Theatre, University of Hawaii at Manoa, a (Sir Winston, KG) Churchill Fellow and a Royal Academy of Dramatic Art Associate.
+He was an emeritus professor of theatre at the University of Hawaii at Manoa, a Churchill Fellow and a Royal Academy of Dramatic Art associate.

 Youth and early career

 Knapp was born in Hackney, London, England, the firstborn and only son of seven children of Capt.
 Richard Henry Knapp, RAMC and Alice Catherine (née Carey Keegan) Knapp.

 The family was evacuated from London during World War II, first to an abandoned coal mine village in Wales and then to live with relatives in Crumlin, a suburb of Dublin.
-With his father away on military duty, Knapp became the responsible man of the household at an early age.
-He took a scholarship examination at the age of eleven and won a free place at Parmiter's School, an all-male Anglican grammar school.
+Knapp took a scholarship examination at the age of eleven and won a free place at Parmiter's School, an all-male Anglican grammar school.
 At age 14, he was cast as Lady Macbeth.
 His headmaster sent for his parents and told them that their son was talented and should audition for the Royal Academy of Dramatic Art (RADA).
 The Governors of Parmiters paid the audition fee.

 On a scholarship from the London County Council, he was given a place at the Preparatory Academy for a year, until he was of age to be admitted to RADA.
 He was reassessed and formally admitted to RADA.
-Knapp was seen in an Academy performance of She Stoops to Conquer and signed by a leading theatrical agent; however, at the age of 18, he was drafted for the National Service.

-He was trained in the Royal Air Force (RAF), earning a Best Recruit citation of a Wing Intake of over 1200 men, trained as an aide in anesthesiology, and served in a mobile operating theatre team in Germany as part of the North Atlantic Treaty Organization.
+At the age of 18, he was conscripted for National Service, and trained in the Royal Air Force.